-Influenza and acute respiratory virus disease is a field of public health with major international importance.
-Recent epidemiological events - the influenza A(H1N1) 2009 pandemic, and ongoing outbreaks of highly virulent avian influenza A(H5N1) in several countries continue to highlight the requirement for international collaboration on research and development.
+Influenza and acute respiratory virus disease is a field of public health of major international importance.
+Recent epidemiological events - the 2009 pandemic of H1N1 influenza, first identified in Mexico; the occurrence of human cases of avian influenza A(H7N9) in China; the emergence of Middle East Respiratory Syndrome (MERS-CoV); and ongoing outbreaks of virulent avian influenza A(H5N1) in several countries; continue to highlight the requirement for international collaboration on respiratory virus research and development.

-Also, the sudden appearance of a new and highly pathogenic respiratory virus disease, SARS, in China in 2002 and its subsequent worldwide spread, served as a reminder of the importance of clinical and laboratory research, scientific communication and global collaboration to contribute to the early detection and containment of the outbreak.
+These ongoing events serve as a reminder of the importance of clinical and laboratory research, scientific communication and global collaboration to contribute to the early detection and containment of respiratory virus outbreaks.

 The Mission of isirv embedded in its statutory documents is:

 The relief of sickness and the preservation of health by promoting the prevention, detection, treatment

 and control of influenza and other respiratory virus diseases throughout the world

 As a global scientific society isirv fulfils this mission through promoting the exchange and dissemination of information, facilitating the interaction of scientists and of public health specialists, and the promotion of international collaborative efforts against these diseases.

 These aims are achieved though: